tokio-rs/website/content/tokio/topics/tracing-next-steps.md

 are many examples available in the [opentelemetry-rust repository](https://github.com/open-telemetry/opentelemetry-rust/tree/main/examples).

-[^1]: The mini-redis repo already contains a full example of OpenTelemetry with AWS X-Ray, details of which can be found in the [`README`](https://github.com/tokio-rs/mini-redis#aws-x-ray-example), as well as the
+Note: The mini-redis repo already contains a full example of OpenTelemetry with AWS X-Ray, details of which can be found in the [`README`](https://github.com/tokio-rs/mini-redis#aws-x-ray-example), as well as the